yt-project/yt/doc/source/cookbook/simple_plots.rst

 Off-Axis Projection
 ~~~~~~~~~~~~~~~~~~~

-Like cutting planes, off-axis projections can be created from any arbitrary
+Like off-axis slices, off-axis projections can be created from any arbitrary
 viewing angle.

 .. yt_cookbook:: simple_off_axis_projection.py